“Green Building” can be a daunting element to include in any design plan.

 Some people filter all their water; some filter only their drinking water.
 Systems range from simple carbon systems to 21 stage water enhancement systems.

 Carbon filters do not remove fluoride.
 Reverse Osmosis (R.O.) systems are often recommended as the standard system (it almost always involves a carbon pre-filter and post-filter).

-The draw-back is that they remove all minerals, and they are important for health.
+The draw-back is that they remove all minerals, and some minerals are important for your family’s health.
 So, people often add minerals back into R.O. water.
 R.O. systems must also be monitored properly to ensure they are working properly.

 Recommended resource: purifiner.com